Fact, Fangs, and Fiction

 Finally, and I can't believe I've gotta say this, most of us don't sparkle.
 Edward Cullen here goes a little heavy on the body glitter.
 No judgement, but that isn't most of us.

 I can't fault Twilight too much.
-Vampires have been romantic figures since Dracula at least, and the only reason Twilight gets flack is because its audience is comprised of women.
+Vampires have been romantic figures since Dracula at least, and the only reason Twilight gets as much flack as it does is because its audience is comprised of women.

 But if you're going to pick one mythology to follow when it comes to vampires, a terrible idea to begin with, don't pick Twilight.